 - Any combinations you want to remember, work on and enjoy dancing.

-- Most importantly what Pointe shoes you were wearing that day and what you liked or disliked.
+- Most importantly, what pointe shoes you were wearing that day and what you liked or disliked.
 What you performed strongly in and not.

-Ex: I wore my Academies and my petite allegro was amazing, my feet looked so pointed and arched, and the shanks were flexible enough for the pretty jumps.
+Example 1: I wore my Academies and my petite allegro was amazing, my feet looked so pointed and arched, and the shanks were flexible enough for the pretty jumps.

-Ex: I wore my Balances today and my adagio was incredible.
-I could balance for an eternity!
+Example 2: I wore my Balances today and my adagio was incredible.
+I felt like I could balance for an eternity!